sigasi/sigasi_insights/content/manual/trouble.md

 You can delete these stale markers from the Problems View: In the Problems View, select the markers and press **DEL** (or right-click and select **Delete**).

 Note that during the next build, the tool may generate new markers.
-If you want to suppress certain warnings, you can configure the [/manual/config#configure-linting]
+If you want to suppress certain warnings, you can [configure the linting rules](/manual/config#configure-linting).

 ## Remove the workspace state